 Unruly Heroes is from Magic Design Studios, an indie developer that includes several former Ubisoft employees who worked on Rayman Legends.
 And the Rayman influence on Unruly Heroes is clear from the off: for a start, the animation is simply gorgeous.
 A stunning animated intro gives way to silky smooth 2D platforming, with beautifully fluid combat.
 Gosh darn it looks good.

-The game takes its inspiration from the classic Chinese tale Journey to the West, which is incredibly famous in the east but not well known in the west – although you may have come across the story if you’ve played Ninja Theory’s Enslaved or watched the classic 1970s TV show Monkey Magic.
-Unruly Heroes lets you take control of four characters, which you can swicth between at any time: there’s Monkey and Pigsy, who I recognise from Enslaved, as well as Soulmonk and some other bald monk-like character.
+The game takes its inspiration from the classic Chinese tale Journey to the West, which is incredibly famous in the east but not that well known on this side of the planet – although you may have come across the story if you’ve played Ninja Theory’s Enslaved or watched the classic 1970s TV show Monkey Magic.
+Unruly Heroes lets you take control of four characters, which you can switch between at any time: there’s Monkey and Pigsy, who I recognise from Enslaved, as well as Soulmonk and some other bald monk-type character.
 Frankly I have no idea who these last two are, but presumably they have a big role in the original folklore tale.

 And speaking of the original story, in some ways this feels like a bit of a missed opportunity to educate westerners about the classic Chinese tale.
-We get the barest bones of a story at the start, but little in the way of explanation other than that – it would have been nice, for example, to include collectible bits of lore on the levels that flesh out the characters’ backstory a little bit.
+We get the barest bones of exposition at the start, but little in the way of explanation other than that – it would have been nice, for example, to include collectible bits of lore on the levels that flesh out the characters a little bit.
 I mean, I’m at the end now, and I’m still not sure what that bald guy is called.
 And on that topic, what’s with the name, Unruly Heroes?
 Possibly it’s some reference to the original text, but it just seems like the most generic, forgettable name that gives no hint of what the game is actually like.
-I literally couldn’t remember what the game was called when I was trying to look up some background on it the other day – it’s so unmemorable.
+It’s so unmemorable that I literally couldn’t remember what the game was called when I was trying to look up some background on it the other day.
 Why didn’t they just call it Journey to the West?

 Anyway, dodgy name aside, Unruly Heroes is a fun platforming romp with a nice line in varied and interesting levels.
 As you progress, you gain abilities like a dodge, a fan that cools lava and a cloud you can zoom around on and fire lightning from, and generally each level introduces a new mechanic of some sort or another.
 Each of the four characters has a unique ability, too, which can be used at certain shrines in the level.
 For example, Pigsy can blow up like a balloon to float up to high areas, and Monkey can conjure up a giant staff to act as a bridge.